Resting Heart Rate

 What is a normal resting heart rate for adults?

-Is a resting heart rate of 120 beats per minute normal?
+Is a resting heart rate of 120 beats per minute considered normal?

 Can medication affect resting heart rate?

-Yes, certain medications can slow or speed up heart rate.
+Yes, certain medications can increase or decrease heart rate.

 If you have any feedback, please get in touch.